WELCOME TO THE ULTIMATE

 4. After getting approved for your new card, spend $4000 on it in the first three months and collect your points.
 Note: it does have a $95 annual fee, but the perks will more than cover this.
 Besides the killer sign up bonus, you will also enjoy 5X points on Lyft rides, 2X points on dining and travel, up to $50 statement credit for grocery items (this alone offsets most of the annual fee), free DoorDash DashPass for a year and many other perks.

 5. If you benefit from the perks of the Chase Sapphire Reserve including the lounge access it comes with and therefore don't want to see it go, after qualifying for the CSP, call back Chase and ask them to upgrade your Freedom Flex or Unlimited back to the Chase Sapphire Reserve.
 This works because while you can't get approved for a Sapphire card when you already have one, you CAN upgrade another card to a Sapphire even if you already have another Sapphire.

 You should definitely take advantage of this offer while you can!
+Apply now!
 Happy hacking!